jhap1982/giveituruguay/1997/1997-08-10 - Singapore Indoor Stadium, Singapore City, Singapore/README.md

 ## Notes

-> > The whole Wild Tour, with the exception of the Fuji Rock Festival, was cancelled due Anthony breaking his right wrist on a motorcycle accident a few days before leaving for tour.
+> > The whole **Wild Tour**, with the exception of the **Fuji Rock Festival**, was cancelled due Anthony breaking his right wrist on a motorcycle accident a few days before leaving for tour.

 ## Media